mricon/grokmirror/man/grok-manifest.1.rst

                         Location of manifest.js or manifest.js.gz
   -t TOPLEVEL, --toplevel=TOPLEVEL
-                        Top dir where all repositories reside -c, --check-export-ok
+                        Top dir where all repositories reside -l LOGFILE, --logfile=LOGFILE
+                        When specified, will put debug logs in this location -c, --check-export-ok
                         Honor the git-daemon-export-ok magic file and
                         do not export repositories not marked as such